hashicorp/nomad/e2e/README.md

 Local Development
 =================
 The workflow when developing end to end tests locally is to run the provisioning step described below once, and then run the tests as described below.
+When making local changes, use `./bin/update $(which nomad) /usr/local/bin/nomad` and `./bin/run sudo systemctl restart nomad` to destructively modify the provisioned cluster.

 Provisioning
 ============